purduehackers/webring/README.md

    <a href="https://ring.purduehackers.com/">Purdue Hackers webring</a>
    <a href="https://ring.purduehackers.com/next">Next</a>
    ```
    You can style them how you'd like, e.g. by replacing the text of each link with whatever you want.
-The only real requirement we have is that they must be visible on your site's homepage, not hidden away somewhere.
+However, they must be visible on your site's homepage, not hidden away somewhere.
+The next and previous links must not have a `target` attribute, to ensure consistent behavior when traversing the ring.

 2. Click the next or previous link on your site.
 It should return a "400 Bad Request" error with the reason being that you're not a member of the webring.